Skip to main content

 Overview

-A Command is a description of a side effect — an HTTP request, a one-shot delay, a DOM focus call.
-The update function doesn’t actually do anything on its own: it returns data, and the Foldkit runtime reads the Commands and carries them out.
+A Command is a description of a side effect: an HTTP request, a one-shot delay, a DOM focus call.
+The update function doesn’t actually do anything on its own.
+It returns data, and the Foldkit runtime reads the Commands and carries them out.

 In the restaurant analogy, Commands are the slips the waiter hands to the kitchen.
-The waiter doesn’t cook — they describe what’s needed and hand it off.
+The waiter doesn’t cook.
+They describe what’s needed and hand it off.
 The kitchen does the work and reports back when it’s done.

 When update runs, no HTTP request fires, no timer starts, no DOM changes.
 It returns a new Model and a list of Commands that describe what should happen, and the runtime executes them.